RushSecond/RogueChallenges/README.txt

 - Again the damage only affects spells, and rounds to the nearest whole number.

 ----- Rogue Challenge 13:
---- 1 less SP in every third level.
+--- 1 less SP in every third realm.

-- Affects levels 3, 6, 9, 12, etc.
+- Affects realms 3, 6, 9, 12, etc.
 - I put this challenge last since its has the greatest difficulty/interesting ratio.

 ---------------------------------------------------------------------------------------------------